SuperOfficeDocs/superoffice-docs/docs/en/email/service/learn/screen/tab-outbox-for-email.md

 The following options are also available from the **Actions** button (![icon][img1]):

-* **Export**: Click here to export the list to a file.
+* **Export**: Used to export the list to a file.
 You can choose from these formats: Excel, HTML and plain text.

-* **Send**: Click here to resend the selected emails only if there was a fault with the automatic mailing.
+* **Send**: Used to resend the selected emails only if there was a fault with the automatic mailing.

-* **Delete**: Click here to delete the selected emails.
+* **Delete**: Used to delete the selected emails.

     > [!NOTE]
     > You cannot undo this operation.